Placement Test

 Children are always placed in courses based on their age and native language and do not necessitate a placement test.
 Placement tests are required for all teen courses.

 The placement test has two required parts: written and oral.
-For the written portion of the test, you will print out and respond to prompts in writing and return to the Center via email at info@frenchlibrary.org, fax to 617.262.0611 , or in person (approx. 15 minutes).
 Once you have submitted the written placement test, an instructor will call you at the time that you’ve indicated on your written test.
-Your oral skills can also be evaluated in person at the Center but you need to call for an appointment.
+Your oral skills can also be evaluated in person at the French Library, over the phone or on Zoom.
 The oral test takes approximately five to ten minutes during which time an instructor will ask you several questions to evaluate your spoken level of French.
 The instructor will then advise the appropriate course level.

 Please note: Oral tests are given in the order in which the written tests are received.
-Calls will be made Monday through Friday, between 10:00 AM and 8:00 PM.
 We will only try to call you three times at your preferred time slot mentioned on your placement test.

 2